We would like to welcome you to the Max Delbrück Center for Molecular Medicine (MDC) in Berlin Buch.

 Before you move into the rented accommodation, you should make an appointment with the landlord to check the apartment with him for any defects (scratches, stains, wear and tear, damage etc.).
 All this should be put down in writing, even if damages appear to be very slight.
 Otherwise you may be charged for repairs or your deposit will not be repaid to you in full when you move out because it is assumed that the respective damage has been caused by you.
 The landlord must sign the list of defects and damages and both parties keep a copy.

-We recommend taking out a household insurance and a private liability insurance once you have moved into your new apartment.
-You will also have to pay radio and TV licence and register at:
+We recommend taking out a household insurance and a private liability insurance (absolutely necessary) once you have moved into your new apartment.
+You will also have to pay radio and TV license and register at:

 In department stores, clothes shops and restaurants or for larger amounts payment by credit card or cash card is generally accepted.

 You need to open a bank account with a local bank, Sparkasse or post office as soon as possible to receive your income or the installments of your grant and to carry out regular payments, such as rent, electricity, etc. The different banks offer more or less the same service, but as the fees vary considerably, a comparison is worthwhile.
-Meanwhile, most of the banks offer internetbanking, which is cheaper and allows you to handle your bank transactions by computer.
+Meanwhile, most of the banks offer internet banking, which is cheaper and allows you to handle your bank transactions by computer or smartphone.

-We would recommend our guest scientists at MDC-Buch to open a bank account at the Berliner Sparkasse ()
+The closest bank for our guest scientists at MDC-Buch to open an account is Berliner Sparkasse ()

 branch Wiltbergstraße 5